consolidation/cgr/README.md

 If you go this route, you will need to set up your install location manually using `mkdir` and `cd` as necessary prior to running `composer require`.
 You cannot simply set COMPOSER_BIN_DIR globally, as doing this would cause the binaries from local projects to be installed into your global bin directory, which would, of course, not be desirable.

+## Future Development

+It is hoped that this tool will be an interim solution, until changes in Composer make it unnecessary.
+See [the Composer issue](https://github.com/composer/composer/issues/5390#issuecomment-224011226) for updates.